Str1kez/OCR-GPTBot/README.md

 ```

 ## Containerization

 ```commandline
 make build-image
 make container
 ```

-You can use only `make container` with pulling my image
+You can use only `make container` with pulling my image with Yandex OCR and GPT-3-Turbo